Integra LifeSciences Reports S - GuruFocus.com

 - Full-year quarter 2022 adjusted earnings per diluted share is expected to be above the high end of the Company’s October guidance range.

 PRINCETON, N.J., Jan.
-10, 2023 (GLOBE NEWSWIRE) -- Integra LifeSciences Holdings Corporation ( IART), a leading global medical technology company, announced today certain unaudited preliminary fourth quarter and full-year 2022 financial results.
+10, 2023 (GLOBE NEWSWIRE) -- Integra LifeSciences Holdings Corporation (NASDAQ: IART), a leading global medical technology company, announced today certain unaudited preliminary fourth quarter and full-year 2022 financial results.

 Preliminary Fourth Quarter and Full-Year 2022 Revenue and Adjusted Earnings Per Diluted Share